kflores4716/Credit_Risk_Analysis/README.md

 - The Balanced Accuracy Score is about 92.54%.
 - The high_risk precision score is 7% with a recall score of 91%.
+- The low_risk precision score is 100% with a recall score of 94%.

+## Summary

+All models in this analysis had a pretty large disparity between f1 scores when predicting high_risk versus low_risk borrowers.
+The high-risk f1 scores are much lower than the low-risk ones, meaning that there's a larger discrepancy between precision and recall for high-risk compared to low-risk.

+Looking at the precision and recall scores for each model, it is apparent that all models are lacking in precision when it comes to high_risk borrowers.
+The largest high-risk precision score is only 7%, while on the other hand, the low-risk precision scores for ALL models is at 100%.
+Although there is a whole lot of room for improvement when it comes to precision as a whole, it is better for a lending institution to predict low-risk borrowers with higher accuracy than high-risk borrowers.
+They do not want to be lending to high-risk borrowers thinking that they're low-risk.
+However, these models' inability to predict high-risk borrowers does mean that the lender would be losing out on additional lending opportunities that would be favorable to them.
+Even if they use the `Easy Ensemble Classifier` model that has the highest high-risk precision (7%), they would be losing out on the other 93% of these supposed "high-risk" borrowers who (in reality) are low-risk.
+That being said, this `Easy Ensemble Classifier` model does have a balanced accuracy score of about 93%.

+In conclusion, while it is unfortunate that we will lose out on some low-risk lending opportunities, we would still recommend that we use the `Easy Ensemble Classifier` model.
+It's accuracy score is over 10% higher than the next closest model (`Balanced Random Forest Classifier` at 79%), and you would be hard-pressed to find a model that can make predictions with 100% accuracy across the board.
+Of course, there is always room for improvement, so if there are other predictive models out there that are potentially more accurate, they should certainly be factored in to this analysis.